mattmireles/Flatty/README.md

 - **Comprehensive File Flattening:** Converts entire codebases into structured text files suitable for LLMs.
 - **Smart File Handling:** Intelligently skips binary files, images, build artifacts, package directories, hidden files, and system files.
 - ****🎉 **Pattern-Based Filtering:** **Enhance your flattening process by selectively including files based on specific code patterns or keywords in both file content and filenames.
 Customize your inclusion criteria using `AND`/`OR` conditions to target exactly what you need for focused analysis.**
+- **✨ macOS Super-Workflow:** Automatically copies the flattened text to your clipboard *and* reveals the output file in Finder—zero to LLM in seconds.

 ## Installation